kreauniv/comp350/source/trust.rst

    Are they who they claim they are?
 How does the server authenticate its users?

-So the first user walks in and makes a request.
+So a user walks into the library and makes a request.
 You'll first want to ascertain whether the user is a member already.
 There are two possibilities at this point -- either the user is a member already, or the user is not and wishes to sign up for membership.

 How might a user prove to you that they're a member?
 You might ask them to show a "membership card" -- one that you've issued them.
 Due to the scale